bduggan/raku-dawa/README.md

 ## ABOUT THE NAME

 The word `dawa` can refer to either medicine or poison in Swahili.
-In the latter sense, it would be used to describe bug spray, i.e. a debugger
+In the latter sense, it would be used to describe bug spray, i.e. a debugger -- but hopefully it'll also help be a cure for any ailments in your programs.

 ## SEE ALSO